of Mesothelioma Victims are Veterans

 VA Greater Los Angeles Healthcare System and the UCLA Medical Center.

-Disability compensation is a monthly benefit the VA offers to those with a proven service-related disability.
+Disability compensation is a monthly benefit the VA offers to those with proven service-related disabilities.
 The amount a veteran is entitled to receive varies based upon diagnosis and degree of disability.
 Mesothelioma has been determined to be 100 percent disabling, which means that a mesothelioma diagnosis generally entitles a veteran to the maximum monthly benefit.

-Additional factors such as number of dependents may also impact the benefits available.
-The maximum monthly benefit to which veterans with mesothelioma are entitled begin at nearly $3,000 and can be increased if there are dependents in the family, such as minor children.
+Additional factors such as the number of dependents may also impact the benefits available.
+The maximum monthly benefit to which veterans with mesothelioma are entitled to begin at nearly $3,000 and can be increased if there are dependents in the family, such as minor children.